Beni-V/text2sql/README.md

    http://localhost:8501
    ```

+## Using RAG vs Regular Mode

+The application supports two modes of operation:

+- **RAG Mode (default)**: Uses Retrieval Augmented Generation to only include relevant parts of the schema in the prompt.
+This improves performance by:
+  - Reducing token usage by focusing only on relevant tables
+  - Improving accuracy by reducing noise from irrelevant schema parts
+  - Dynamically expanding context during refinement attempts

+- **Regular Mode**: Includes the entire database schema in each prompt.
+This can be useful for:
+  - Complex queries that might need context from many tables
+  - Debugging when RAG might be missing important schema information

+You can switch between modes using the radio buttons in the UI.

 ## Development Tools

 This project was developed with assistance from Windsurf AI, which was used during the development process to: